Claude Code

 | `--global` | `~/.claude/` (hooks, settings, MCP config) |

-| Project (default) | Inside the repo's `.claude/` directory |
+| Project (default) | Inside the repo's `.claude/` directory and `CLAUDE.md` (agentic analysis instructions) |

-| Shared binaries | `~/.sonar/sonarqube-cli/bin/` (auxiliary binaries for secrets detection and Context Augmentation) |
+| Shared binaries | `~/.sonar/sonarqube-cli/bin/` (auxiliary binaries for secrets detection and context augmentation) |

 State for installed integrations is recorded in `~/.sonar/sonarqube-cli/state.json`.
 See [State and storage](/sonarqube-cli/administration/state-and-storage.md).